-As local and national public health guidelines can change, previously agreed and tailored work-related activities may no longer be relevant and appropriate.
+As local and national public health guidelines can change, previously agreed tailored, work-related activities may no longer be relevant and appropriate.

-When reviewing the Claimant Commitment, the work coach must ensure that agreed activities are still reasonable and achievable.
+When reviewing claimant commitments, work coaches must ensure agreed activities are still reasonable and achievable.

-Before considering a site leader case conference, the work coach must have a discussion with the claimant to identify and understand any barriers or circumstances that may have had an impact on their work-related activities.
+Before considering a site leader case conference, work coaches should have a discussion with the claimant to identify and understand any barriers or circumstances that may have had an impact on their work-related activities.

-It is important that a case conference takes place with the team leader prior to any referral to the decision maker.
+It is important that a case conference takes place with the site leader prior to any referral to the Decision Maker.